Mleng89/data-structures/README.md

 Running the tests:

--   In order for you to run tests, you can enter `yarn test`!
+-   In order for you to run tests, you can enter `yarn/npm test` this will run jest on all test files.
+-   To run single test files, run `yarn/npm test -- [file name]`.

 ### You may also open an issue if you would like to have a discussion or if you have any feedback!